AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Related Work

-The problem of robot pick-and-place is typically formulated in two ways: object rearrangement and direct end-effector pose prediction.
-In object rearrangement, the goal is to train a model to predict the relative transformation of the object from its initial pose to its final placement pose.
-Assuming the grasping pose is generated by existing models, the final placing pose of the end-effector is calculated by multiplying the predicted relative transformation with the grasping pose.
+\textbf{Object Rearrangement} In object rearrangement, the goal is to train a model to predict the relative transformation of the object from its initial pose to its final placement pose.
 In this setting, many of the works focus on predicting explicit task-relevant features of both objects and then solving for the relative pose through optimization or regression.
-Specifically, the Neural Descriptor Fields (NDF) series of papers \cite{simeonov2021neuraldescriptorfieldsse3equivariant, 10160423, pmlr-v205-simeonov23a} learn the occupancy field of pointclouds as a representation.
-Then, a set of predefined keypoints attached to the placement object is used to interact with and query the occupancy feature field of the target object.
-By matching the queried features at each point to features collected during demonstrations, the optimal object transformation is determined.
-TaxPose \cite{pan2022taxpose} leverages transformer-based cross-attention to predict corresponding points between two objects and use differentiable singular value decomposition (SVD) to solve for the relative transformation.
-To guarantee the placement pose prediction model is robust to SE(3) transformations, i.e., SE(3)-equivariant, methods \cite{ryu2023diffusionedfsbiequivariantdenoisinggenerative, ryu2023equivariantdescriptorfieldsse3equivariant, gao2024riemann} explicitly predict perpoint type-0 and type-1 features for object point clouds and then solve an optimization problem to align these features into specific configurations based on demonstrations.
+Specifically, the Neural Descriptor Fields (NDF) series of papers \cite{simeonov2021neuraldescriptorfieldsse3equivariant, 10160423, pmlr-v205-simeonov23a} learn the occupancy field of point clouds as a representation.
+A fixed set of keypoints on the placement object queries features from the target’s field, and the best transformation is estimated by matching these to demonstration features.
+TaxPose \cite{pan2022taxpose} leverages transformer-based cross-attention to predict corresponding points between two objects and uses differentiable singular value decomposition (SVD) to solve for the relative transformation.
+To guarantee the placement pose prediction model is robust to SE(3) transformations, i.e., SE(3)-equivariant, methods \cite{ryu2023diffusionedfsbiequivariantdenoisinggenerative, ryu2023equivariantdescriptorfieldsse3equivariant, gao2024riemann} explicitly predict per point type-0 and type-1 features for object point clouds and then solve an optimization problem to align these features into specific configurations based on demonstrations.
 All of these methods operate in a few-shot setting and can predict a single placement pose given two objects.
 It is crucial for models to capture and predict a distribution of placement poses, as not every placement pose is realizable by a robot due to its kinematic constraints.
 RPDiff \cite{simeonov2023rpdiff}, by contrast, trains a transformer with a diffusion mechanism on a large dataset, gradually denoising the object placement pose.
 However, their experiments reveal that the coverage of possible placement locations is incomplete.
 The fixed-size cropping mechanism used during diffusion may also struggle to generalize to objects of varying sizes.
 Additionally, a recent study \cite{ding2024opendor} samples multiple stable placements in a simulation and employs a VLM to select the appropriate mode based on a language query.
 While these modes are discrete, each mode allows for the rotation of objects along their axis of symmetry, resulting in valid placement poses that form a continuous distribution.